 Additional monthly fees

 WOW Internet charges $14 a month for a modem rental.
-Like many other ISPs, you do have the option to avoid this recurring fee by using your own compatible device -- though WOW "strongly recommends" you lease with it.
+Like many other ISPs, you do have the option to avoid this recurring fee by using your own compatible device -- though WOW "strongly recommends" (PDF) you lease it from WOW.

 There's also a charge of $10 per month if you want to add "Whole-Home Wi-Fi" to your plan via mesh router rental.
-Specifically, this includes two of costs $199, so you'd be better off just buying the router for yourself if you plan on keeping your connection longer than a year and a half or so.
-What's more, there are ..
+Specifically, this includes two of.
 Any additional Eero devices will add another $6 a month per device to your bill.
-That's only so-so as far as value is concerned -- a two-piece Eero system
+That's only so-so as far as value is concerned -- a two-piece Eero system , so you'd be better off just buying the router for yourself if you plan on keeping your connection longer than a year and a half.
+What's more, there are .

 30-day money-back guarantee

-As you might imagine, there are a few small-print details to this guarantee.
-It does not extend to taxes and fees paid, nor to any equipment charges you incur.
+There are a few small-print details to this guarantee, as you might imagine.
+It does not extend to taxes and fees paid or any equipment charges you incur.
 Also, to claim the money-back guarantee, you cannot reestablish service with WOW Internet within 180 days.